Akash-Kadali/A-Graph-Based-Framework-for-User-Level-Feature-Modeling-with-Contextual-Embeddings/README.md

    - Features such as **Statuses Count**, **Followers Count**, **Friends Count**, and **Favorites Count** are highly influential, as removing them caused significant performance degradation.

 ---

-## Conclusion
-The ablation study highlights the importance of user-level features and graph-based components in achieving high performance.
-The model’s robustness is significantly impacted when these key features are removed, reaffirming their necessity in the architecture.
----